-RAW images captured with the [Monochrome] setting can be converted into color images with the bundled software.
+- RAW images captured with the [Monochrome] setting can be converted into color images with the bundled software. - When [Monochrome] is selected, will appear on the LCD panel.

-User Defined 1-3
+User Def.
+1-3

-You can register your own Picture Style settings (p.58).
+You can register your own Picture Style settings (p.61).
 Any User Defined Picture Style which has not been set will have the same settings as the Standard Picture Style.